"Teach me and I will learn, challenge me and I will grow, believe in me and I will succeed."

-Students are encouraged to develop a clear understanding of their strengths and weaknesses and set regular targets against an informed assessment process, which tracks their development across all three years.
-Dialogue and discussion between students and teachers is actively encouraged, with regard to the individual’s progress in P.E.
-Students are taught in mixed ability tutor groups in Year 7 and are placed in one of three teaching sets in Years 8 and 9.
+Students are encouraged to gain a clear understanding of their strengths and weaknesses and set regular targets against an informed assessment process, which tracks their development across all three years.
+Dialogue about the individual’s progress between students and teachers is actively encouraged.
+Students are taught in mixed ability tutor groups in Year 7 and are placed in either top or mixed sets in Years 8 and 9.

 Key Stage 4

 All students study Physical Education at KS4, but are encouraged to develop their experiences through different pathways, covering PE at recreational, vocational and academic levels.
 The pathway will be largely determined by student choice.
 At KS4 there is a strong emphasis on health and fitness, and the establishing of lifelong habits related to sport and exercise.